manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 # Unit Expressions
 >**⚠️ _Experimental Feature_**

-Extending [operator overloading](#operator-overloading) further, Manifold seamlessly plugs into the Java compiler to provide Unit Expressions.
-In a nutshell unit expressions provide a powerfully concise syntax combining concatenative and object-oriented paradigms.
-Instead of composing _functions_ as with concatenative programming languages, unit expressions compose operations on juxtaposed _objects_.
-The result is naturally expressive, easy to read and write syntax.
+*Unit Expressions* extend [operator overloading](#operator-overloading) by plugging directly into the Java compiler to support a concise, expressive syntax that blends concatenative and object-oriented paradigms.
+Instead of composing *functions*, as in traditional concatenative languages, unit expressions compose operations on *adjacent objects*.
+The result is syntax that reads naturally, writes easily, and still compiles down to fully type-safe Java.

 Units tend to be simple identifiers.
 Normally you import predefined unit constants like the ones provided in `UnitConstants` from the `manifold.science.util` package: